 Duo Beaux Arts was formed in 2008 by internationally renowned husband and wife concert pianists Dr. Catherine Lan and Steinway Artist Tao Lin.
-The Duo has performed in France, Switzerland, Spain, China and the US to both critical and audience acclaim.
-The Duo specializes in music from the Baroque era to the contemporary, including Tangos and Ragtime.
+The Duo has performed in France, Switzerland, Spain, Netherlands, China and the US to both critical and audience acclaim.
+The Duo specializes in music from the Baroque era to the contemporary, including Tangos.
 They are also the founders of Beaux Arts Chamber Music Series in Naples, Florida, which invites pre-eminent chamber groups in the world to perform in a wonderfully intimate setting.
 Duo Beaux Arts has been featured on Fox4 Morning Blend TV, Venice Magazine, Parklander Magazine, and Gulfshore Life Magazine.
-In addition to their Spain debut this December, Duo Beaux Arts will be making their Netherland, Finland, and Estonia debuts in 2019.
+In addition to their Spain debut this December, Duo Beaux Arts will be making their, Finland, Estonia, and Hungary debuts in 2019-2020.

 As a concerto soloist, Lan has made concerto appearances with Milwaukee Symphony, Vancouver Symphony, Edmonton Symphony, and Northeastern Pennsylvania Philharmonic, to name a few.
 She has also performed recitals in Taiwan, Japan, Thailand, Singapore, Mexico, Croatia, Slovenia, Canada, Italy, and United Kingdom.
 Her highly acclaimed performances have been featured at WLRN-Public Television “Beethoven & Mas” program, “Beethoven Universal TV” series, Becon TV “On Stage with Iris Acker”, Fu-Hsin Broadcasting Station, and CBC Radio’s “Westcoast Performance” Debut series. www.catherinelan.com